appscode/blog/content/post/manage-mongodb-in-aks/index.md

 ```

-> This was just an example of our MongoDB ReplicaSet database deployment.
+> We've successfully inserted some sample data to our database.
+And this was just an example of our MongoDB ReplicaSet database deployment.
 The other databases that KubeDB supports are Elasticsearch, Redis, MySQL, PostgreSQL, MariaDB, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
 More information about Run & Manage MongoDB on Kubernetes can be found [HERE](https://kubedb.com/kubernetes/databases/run-and-manage-mongodb-on-kubernetes/)

 ## Backup MongoDB Database Using Stash

 Here, we are going to use Stash to backup the MongoDB database we deployed before.

-### Step 1: Install Stash
+### Install Stash

-Go to [Appscode License Server](https://license-issuer.appscode.com/) again to get the Stash Enterprise license.
+Kubedb Enterprise License works for Stash too.
-Here, we will use the Stash Enterprise license that we obtained.
+So, we will use the Enterprise license that we already obtained.

 ```bash
 $ helm install stash appscode/stash             \